 With over 40 years experience Panic proudly presents the Panic Family Circus where kids (and adults) will be entertained for hours with the circus skill workshops, walkabout circus acts, and traditional puppet shows.

-The Royal Welsh Agricultural Society Ltd Canine Section are delighted to have been granted ‘Premier Open Show’ status for the twelfth time.
+The Royal Welsh Agricultural Society Ltd Canine Section are delighted to have been granted ‘Premier Open Show’ status for the thirteenth time.
 Come and see over 1,000 dogs hoping to qualify for Crufts!

 There are more than 200 breeds in Britain and dogs of all shapes, sizes and colours will be appearing at the Festival.

-Biking obstacle course for kids.
+Biking obstacle course and activities for kids hosted by Builth Bulls Cycling Club.
 Children can give cycling a go, no need to bring anything with you!
 Helmets and bikes provided and your children will be shown how its done.